The Ultimate Guide to Portland Food Halls

 Rockwood Market Hall

 In recent years, Portland’s suburbs have gotten in on the food hall fun.
 Case in point: Rockwood Market Hall, east of Portland in Gresham, hosts nearly a dozen international vendors.
-The indoor-outdoor market opened in 2022 and has since earned acclaim for an eclectic lineup of food stalls and full-blown restaurants that includes Flavours of India (serving a variety of Indian favorites), Hank’s Place Southern Cuisine (dishing po’boys and other New Orleans-inspired classics) and Kuya’s Islander Cuisine (specializing in Filipino dishes).
+The indoor-outdoor market opened in 2022 and has since earned acclaim for an eclectic lineup of food stalls and full-blown restaurants that includes Flavours of India (serving a variety of Indian favorites), and Kuya’s Islander Cuisine (specializing in Filipino dishes).
 An industrial design brings a touch of modernity to the new food hall, and plenty of natural light creates a vibrant ambiance.
 The market hall sits a short walk from bus line 20 and the MAX blue line.

 Indoor-Outdoor Food Markets Around Portland